Parika23/skin-condition-diagnosis/README.md

 ### Dynamic Binding

-Virtual functions allow the program to determine the appropriate derived-class behavior at runtime.
+Virtual functions allow the program to determine the appropriate derived class behavior at runtime.

 ## Project Structure